gokulvanan/easyReports/README.md

 {"status":"error","type":"validator","message":"Error: Not action path specified"}
 ```

-If you get the above response your sever is running and you just need to point to your model
+If you get the above response your sever is running and you just need to point to your model.
-Now to test sample.json model

 ```bash
 $ curl "http://localhost:8080/sample.json?sdate=2013-09-28&edate=2013-09-28"